bill-c-martin/bill-c-martin.github.io/README.md

 ![Screenshot of tags feature and markdown](/img/readme/tags.png)

 ### Cute Icons
-Relevant [Font Awesome](https://fortawesome.github.io/Font-Awesome/) were added to each header, overriding the default "star" icons used everywhere.
+Relevant [Font Awesome](https://fortawesome.github.io/Font-Awesome/) were added to each header, overriding the default "star" icons.

 ![Screenshot of added header icons](/img/readme/icons.png)

 ## How to use
+ - Fork or clone this repo to your own repo name ```your-github-username.github.io```
  - Overwrite profile picture in `/img/profile.jpg`
  - Replace `you@email.com` in `_includes/contact_static.html` with your email address.
 Refer to [formspree](http://formspree.io/) for more information.
  - Create new posts to display your projects & blog posts.
 See existing examples in ```_posts/blog/``` and ```_posts/portfolio/```
  - Update resume in ```/resume/your-name-resume.pdf```, and update ```_includes/about.html``` to reflect your resume file's name.
+ - Push changes on master branch to remote
+ - Go to your-github-username.github.io

 ## Demo
 View this jekyll theme in action at [billmartin.io](http://billmartin.io)